Chapter 17.04

 5. Post any other notice required by law.

 B. The director shall investigate the application and report to the planning commission at the time of the hearing.
-The director’s report shall include proposed findings and a recommendation including conditions, if any.
+The director’s report may include proposed findings and a recommendation including conditions, if any.

 C. The planning commission may approve, approve with conditions, or disapprove the application in accordance with applicable criteria and requirements specified by law for the particular development entitlement, and shall render its decision within thirty days after the conclusion of the hearing.
-Should the vote of the planning commission result in a tie, the application for the entitlement shall be considered disapproved.
+Should the vote of the planning commission result in a tie, the application shall be scheduled for the first available regular meeting of the city council after proper notice of the hearing has been provided pursuant to subsection A of this section.

-D. The decision, including the findings of the planning commission, shall be mailed to the applicant and reported to the council according to procedures established by the director.
+E. The decision, including the findings of the planning commission, shall be mailed to the applicant and reported to the city council according to procedures established by the director.

-E. The council may, within fifteen days after the date of the decision or on or before the first day following the first council meeting after the date of the planning commission decision, whichever occurs last:
+F. The city council may, within fifteen days after the date of the decision or on or before the first day following the first city council meeting after the date of the planning commission decision, whichever occurs last:

-1. Confirm the action of the planning commission and grant or deny the application;
+1. Confirm the action of the planning commission to grant or deny the application;

 2. Set the matter for public hearing and dispose of it in the same manner as on an appeal; or

-3. Amend, modify, delete, or add any condition of approval which the council finds is not substantial under the circumstances relative to or affecting the property subject to the application for a development entitlement.
-Any determination of the council pursuant to this paragraph shall be conclusive and final.
+3. Amend, modify, delete, or add any condition of approval which the city council finds is not substantial under the circumstances relative to or affecting the property subject to the application for a development entitlement.
+Any determination of the city council pursuant to this subsection shall be conclusive and final.
+Should the vote of the city council result in a tie, the planning commission decision shall be final.

-F. The applicant or any property owner entitled to notice of the hearing, may, within fifteen days after the date of the planning commission decision, appeal the planning commission decision to the council.
-The appeal shall be filed with the city clerk on such form as may be prescribed by the council, accompanied by payment of the fee as the council may establish by resolution, and shall include the reasons for the appeal.
-The city clerk shall notify the director who shall promptly furnish the council with five copies of the minutes of the commission hearing and the decision appealed from, together with all other papers constituting the record upon which the decision was based.
+G. The applicant, or any property owner entitled to notice of the hearing, may, within fifteen days after the date of the planning commission decision, appeal the planning commission decision to the city council.
+The appeal shall be filed with the city clerk on such form as may be prescribed by the city council, accompanied by payment of the fee as the city council may establish by resolution, and shall include the reasons for the appeal.
+The city clerk shall notify the director, who shall promptly furnish the city council with five copies of the minutes of the planning commission hearing and the decision appealed from, together with all other papers constituting the record upon which the decision was based.
 The city clerk shall set the appeal for public hearing and give notice of the time and place of the hearing pursuant to the provisions of subsection A of this section.

 17.04.110 After-the-fact applications.

-A. If any construction activity (including, but not limited to, demolition) required to be reviewed pursuant to Title 17, 18 or 19 of this code is commenced before that review has been completed (the “noncompliant work”), then, in addition to the applicable requirements set forth in those titles, no application for a land use entitlement shall be approved unless the planning commission or city council, as the case may be, finds the noncompliant work would have been approved pursuant to the applicable provisions of the applicable title if approval were sought before the noncompliant work was commenced;
+A. If any construction activity (including, but not limited to, demolition) required to be reviewed pursuant to this title or PVEMC Title 18 or 19 is commenced before that review has been completed (the “noncompliant work”), then, in addition to the applicable requirements set forth in those titles, no application for a land use entitlement shall be approved unless the planning commission or city council, as the case may be, finds the noncompliant work would have been approved pursuant to the applicable provisions of the applicable title if approval were sought before the noncompliant work was commenced;

-B. If the late filed application is for neighborhood compatibility review, then the meet and confer and silhouette provisions of Chapter 18.36 shall apply to the application for review of noncompliant work in the same way they would apply to a timely filed application for neighborhood compatibility review;
+B. If the late filed application is for neighborhood compatibility review, then the provisions of Chapter 18.36 PVEMC shall apply to the application for review of noncompliant work in the same way they would apply to a timely filed application for neighborhood compatibility review;

 C. If the noncompliant work is approved, then the following provisions shall also apply: